-This is in response to Michael T. Richter's excellent critique of Stack Overflow.
+This is in response to Michael T. Richter's excellent critique of Stack Overflow (Update: sorry, the link is dead).
 While I share some of the concerns for the problems mentioned there, I don't believe they are quite as detrimental to the quality of the site as he appears to.

 From the article:

 I'm not a Java programmer.
 I've only ever briefly programmed in Java professionally.
 I hated the experience and I hate the language.
 I certainly don't consider myself a Java expert.
 Yet I managed to get the bulk of my points from Java.
 How is this possible?

 It's possible because I did what many of the people whose questions I answered (and got points for) should have done for themselves: I saw a simple Java question, hit Google, read briefly, then synthesized an original answer.

 This is what I read:

 I know Java well enough to have used it professionally.
 Considering the recent explosion of access to computers and the Internet, the vast numbers of students and hobbyists who only ever touch on Java very briefly to solve a highly specific problem, the low level of entry relative to most other languages, the tiny amount of people who end up specialising in Java rather than any other languages in existence, and the fact that the language hasn't been around long enough for there to be large amounts of people with many decades of experience, that single point probably makes me more knowledgeable than 90% of Stack Overflow users in Java.

 I freely admit that I do pay attention to the points.
 They are the best way I have to figure out if I am actually getting better at submitting useful questions and answers.
 People's motivation for answering doesn't matter one jot to me if they write interesting or useful on-topic content.
 How could it?
 Such content is completely off topic, and would be edited out like the plague.